FAQs: Professional Growth Cycle

 NZ Pasifika Principals Association

 Secondary Principals Association NZ

-Who will design new professional growth processes?
+Who designed the new professional growth processes?

 What will this mean for my workload?